Nonclassical states of light in a nonlinear Michelson interferometer: Theoretical bound on the measurement uncertainty

 Note that $\left| \psi\right\rangle$ is the state entering the interferometer arms after the beam splitter and it is not the state that is injected into the input port(s).
 In order to obtain the state that has to be injected, the inverse beam splitter transformation may be applied.
-This state can be seen as a generalisation of N00N states ($k=0$ for N00N states).
+Note that for N00N states, $k=0$.
 The state of light reaching the beam splitter after propagation through the interferometer arms is:

 where $\widetilde{G}_n = n + \frac{\chi}{2}n^2$.
 Here we have assumed that the changes produced in the optical phase by sources other than the gravitational wave signal $x$ are negligible.